netdata/netdata/docs/store/distributed-data-architecture.md

 # Distributed data architecture

 Netdata uses a distributed data architecture to help you collect and store per-second metrics from any number of nodes.
-Every node in your infrastructure, whether it's one or a thousand, stores its own metrics.
-By storing metrics at the point where they are collected, or as close as possible, Netdata helps you maintain control of your data and control the costs of deploying infrastructure monitoring.
+Every node in your infrastructure, whether it's one or a thousand, stores the metrics it collects.

-Netdata Cloud bridges the gap between many distributed databases by centralizing the interface you use to query and visualize metrics from your nodes.
-When you look at charts in [Netdata Cloud](/docs/visualize/interact-dashboards-charts.md), the metrics values are queried directly from that node's database and securely streamed to Netdata Cloud, where they are in turn proxied to your browser.
+Netdata Cloud bridges the gap between many distributed databases by _centralizing the interface you use_ to query and visualize your nodes' metrics.
+When you [look at charts in Netdata Cloud](/docs/visualize/interact-dashboards-charts.md), the metrics values are queried directly from that node's database and securely streamed to Netdata Cloud, which proxies them to your browser.

 Netdata's distributed data architecture has a number of benefits: